Cory Booker takes stage to rail against Jeff Sessions nomination

 Booker's decision to testify has thrust him -- already a fixture on lists of potential 2020 presidential candidates -- into the limelight.

-Booker said his "conscience" and "country" motivated him to speak out, even though he acknowledged he has enjoyed "collegiality" with Sessions, working on a bill to give the Congressional Gold Medal to civil rights marchers.
+Booker said his "conscience" and "country" motivated him to speak out against his fellow senator, even though he acknowledged he has enjoyed "collegiality" with Sessions, working on a bill to give the Congressional Gold Medal to civil rights marchers.

+"Yeah, I've been criticized, but if you're not being criticized in America, you're probably not doing a lot of good things," Booker said after the hearing.

+The panel focused significantly on the issue of "law and order," which Sessions himself touted as part of his tough-on-crime pitch to be attorney general.
+While his supporters praised Sessions for being a "law and order" candidate, his critics say that "law and order" is more than law enforcement -- and Lewis spoke about how "law and order" was used to justify oppression when he grew up in the Jim Crow South.

 "Law and order without justice is unobtainable," Booker said.
 "They are inextricably tied together.
 If there is no justice, there is no peace."

-Booker said Sessions would not achieve the needs of the Justice Department in protecting civil rights.
+Booker said Sessions would uphold the responsibility of the Justice Department in pursuing "civil rights, equal rights, and justice for all of our citizens."

 "In many times in his career, he has demonstrated a hostility toward these convictions," Booker said.